-Everyone is talking about mindfulness.
-Even Anderson Cooper.
-He went on a mindfulness meditation weekend retreat, gave up his cellphone, and lived to file a 60 Minutes report about it.
+Even Anderson Cooper went on a mindfulness meditation weekend retreat.
+He gave up his cellphone, sat on a cushion, and lived to file a 60 Minutes report about it.

-But with all the talk, it’s easy to assume that mindfulness is just the latest shiny object in a long list of glittery baubles.
-Another pseudo-spiritual trend to convince oneself of one’s superiority.
+With all the talk, it’s easy to assume that mindfulness is just the latest shiny object in a long list of glittery, health-related baubles.

 Mindfulness is one of the exceptional practices that can help many people with many different challenges to find ease in their suffering.